 You must pass a written knowledge and, sometimes, a skills test to obtain an endorsement.

-Truck drivers need license endorsements to operate specific types of vehicles or transport specific cargo legally.
+Truck drivers need license endorsements to operate specific types of vehicles or transport certain types of cargo legally.

 Endorsements provide additional qualifications and training to ensure the safety and expertise of the driver in specialized areas.
 For example, it allows drivers to transport hazardous materials, while the Tank Vehicles endorsement is required to operate vehicles carrying liquids or gases in bulk containers.